mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

     -f rootfs.ext4
 ```

-As the result you now have gateway artifacts generated (gateway-v1.mender, gateway-v2.mender).
+As the result you now have gateway Artifacts generated (gateway-v1.mender, gateway-v2.mender).
 Go to your Hosted Mender account and upload them under Releases.

-Still on the **host** in the location where you cloned `mender-orchestrator-update-interfaces`, go to `mender-orchestrator-update-interfaces/demo/premade-artifacts` and upload the 4 artifacts (`manifest-v1.mender  manifest-v2.mender  rtos-v1.mender  rtos-v2.mender`) from there as well.
+Still on the **host** in the location where you cloned `mender-orchestrator-update-interfaces`, go to `mender-orchestrator-update-interfaces/demo/premade-artifacts` and upload the 4 Artifacts (`manifest-v1.mender  manifest-v2.mender  rtos-v1.mender  rtos-v2.mender`) from there as well.

 Once complete, your Releases list will look like this: